 The action plan might use peak flow measurements and symptoms to categorize your child's asthma into zones, such as a green zone, a yellow zone and a red zone.
 These zones correspond to well-controlled symptoms, partly controlled symptoms and poorly controlled symptoms.
 This makes tracking your child's asthma easier.

 Your child's symptoms and triggers are likely to change over time.
 Observe symptoms and work with your child's health care provider to adjust medicines as needed.

 If your child's symptoms are completely controlled for a time, your child's provider might recommend lowering doses or stopping asthma medicines.
 This is known as step-down treatment.
 If your child's asthma isn't as well controlled, the provider might want to increase, change or add medicines.
 This is known as step-up treatment.

 Taking steps to reduce your child's exposure to asthma triggers will lessen the possibility of asthma attacks.
 Steps to help avoid triggers vary depending on what triggers your child's asthma.
 Here are some things that may help:

 - Maintain low humidity at home.
-If you live in a damp climate, talk to your child's doctor about using a device to keep the air drier (dehumidifier).
+If you live in a damp climate, talk to your child's doctor about using a device to keep the air drier, called a dehumidifier.